-^{}These requirements are to assure a variety of experiences.
-If the student has a strong background in a particular area, he or she may substitute another course or area in consultation with the advisor.

-Before registering for ENGL 695, Thesis, the student must have successfully completed 9 semester hours of a foreign language or have passed a language examination approved by the department.
+- These requirements are to assure a variety of experiences.
+If the student has a strong background in a particular area, he or she may substitute another course or area in consultation with the advisor. - Before registering for ENGL 695, Thesis, the student must have successfully completed 6 semester hours of a foreign language or have passed a language examination approved by the department or, in appropriate circumstances, present acceptable evidence of proficiency in a research competency such as programming languages or statistics.